lrnv/cort/README.md

 ```

 The vignettes are quite expressive.
-They give a clear overview of what can be done with this package, how it is coded and why it is usefull.
+They give a clear overview of what can be done with this package, how it is coded and why it is useful.
 Please read them for more details.